MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxLocalHopCount
-!!!
-Exchange Server 2010

-The MaxLocalHopCount parameter specifies the maximum number of local hops that a message can take before the message is rejected by the Receive connector.
-The maximum number of local hops is determined by the number of Received headers with local server addresses in a submitted message.
-The default value is 8.
-The valid input range for this parameter is from 0 through 50.
-When you specify a value of 0, the message is never rejected based on the number of local hops.

-!!!
-Exchange Server 2013

-The MaxLocalHopCount parameter specifies the maximum number of local hops that a message can take before the message is rejected by the Receive connector.
-The maximum number of local hops is determined by the number of Received headers with local server addresses in a submitted message.
-The default value is 8.
-The valid input range for this parameter is 0 to 50.
-When you specify a value of 0, the message is never rejected based on the number of local hops.

-!!!
-Exchange Server 2016

 The MaxLocalHopCount parameter specifies the maximum number of local hops that a message can take before the message is rejected by the Receive connector.
 The maximum number of local hops is determined by the number of Received headers with local server addresses in a submitted message.

 A valid value is from 0 to 50.
 The default value is 8.

 When you specify the value 0, the message is never rejected based on the number of local hops.

 ```yaml
 Type: Int32